Healing from divorce and the healing curve

 Acceptance

-When you reach acceptance, you might think ‘that happened, but I’m OK’ or ‘It was sad that we got divorced, but I feel hopeful for the future’.
+When you reach acceptance, you might think ‘That happened, but I’m OK’ or ‘It was sad that we got divorced, but I feel hopeful for the future’.

 It doesn’t necessarily mean that you are happy about your divorce, or that you have ‘got over it’ and forgotten it.
 It does mean that you can live with it, you can look forward, and start to create a new future that suits you.
 You might find yourself noticing all the things you’ve learnt, and how you’ve grown as a result of your divorce.

 These stages are not linear, and you probably won’t glide smoothly from one to the next.
-Instead, they can be messy, confusing and it might feel like you’re on a roller coaster.
+Instead, they can be messy and confusing and it might feel like you’re on a roller coaster.
 You might feel sad one minute, and then something happens to bring anger to the fore.
 You might find that you feel at peace one day, but full of bargaining thoughts the next.

 'Please be reassured that all of this is normal.'